 Fantastic snorkeling, hiking, swimming, and relaxing are just a few of the possibilities.
 Add to that list: taking a luxury catamaran cruise, world-class golf, shopping, and meeting some of the friendliest people you’ll ever meet.
 You can see that Mauritius is a dream destination that should top many bucket lists of places to visit.

 Most travelers will start in the capital city of Port Louis, Mauritius, before heading out in search of places to visit and things to do in Mauritius.
-Read on for the top nine things to do in Mauritius:

 See Whales And Dolphins Splashing In Their Natural Habitat